 Emma Jane, 1848-1932, married Rev. Marmaduke St. James Dillon in 1870.
 The couple had two children before he died in 1879.
 Emma Jane then married her cousin, Frank Liddell Richardson, and lived the rest of her life with him in New Orleans.

 Sarah Virginia, 1853-1893, was sickly with an unknown disease for most of her life, and is the only Randolph daughter who never married.
-In a windowpane in the girls' wing at Nottoway, there is etched her nickname, Sally, indicating that at one time she might have been engaged.
+In a windowpane in the girls' wing at Nottoway was etched her nickname, Sallie, indicating that at one time she might have been engaged.
 It was customary for a recently betrothed woman to write her name using her diamond engagement ring as her tool.
 Her gravestone epitaph reads, "Earth has no sorrows that heaven cannot heal."

-Annie Carolina, 1855-1942, married Valle J. Rozier, and the couple had one child who died the same day.
-After she was widowed, she married Stephen Miller Williams in 1895 and they had a daughter.
+Annie Carolina, 1855-1942, married Valle J. Rozier, and the couple had one child who sadly died the same day.
+20 years after she was widowed, she married Stephen Miller Williams in 1895, and they had a daughter, Nan.
 Annie inherited the oil portrait of John Hampden Randolph that presides over the Ancestral Hall of Nottoway today.
 The portrait was returned home by Annie's great grandson, Dr. Marshal E. Cusic of Wisconsin.
 Annie told the story of a "Major Bullet" who, as a Union soldier, saved Nottoway from destruction during the Civil War.
 Research shows a Major Bullen as a commanding officer at Ft.
 Butler and aboard the gunboat Hartford on the Mississippi River during the war.

 was the only Randolph child to be born at Nottoway.
 She married

 Valle Rayburn of St. Louis, Missouri at Nottoway in 1883.
 The couple